Get ready to cut the cord on gaming as we take a look at the best wireless GameCube controllers of the year!

 So, knowing all that, there’s no surprise that this iconic styling can be found on controllers for the GC all the way up to the Switch.

 Retro gamers are creatures of habit; we know what we like!

-I’ve made a list of the 10 best wireless GameCube controllers of 2021, with remotes designed to be used with the GC, Wii-U, Switch, Mac, and PC.
+I’ve made a list of the 10 best wireless GameCube controllers of the year, with remotes designed to be used with the GC, Wii-U, Switch, Mac, and PC.